GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 Science Observations
 ====================
 As mentioned previously, the science target is the central galaxy of an Odd Radio Circle.
-The sequence has two images that were dithered along the dispersion axis (with a large step of 90 nm).
+The sequence has two images that were dithered in wavelength (with a large step of 90 nm).
 DRAGONS will register the two images, align and stack them before extracting the 1-D spectrum.